Strengthening Liberal Arts Education by Embracing Place and Particularity

 Funded by the Teagle Foundation (2005-2007)

-This paper describes research undertaken by Calvin College to explore the intersection of the liberal arts and the particulars of place.
+This paper describes research undertaken by Calvin University to explore the intersection of the liberal arts and the particulars of place.
 This research posed several key questions for exploration: How can the liberal arts tradition serve the common good in a particular place?
 How will liberal arts be seen as an important resource for members of a particular community?
 How can we use our city as text to strengthen liberal arts education for our students and to strengthen engaged scholarship/ research for our faculty?
 In other words, how could a particular place inform and shape the teaching that occurs in liberal arts classrooms as well as the research undertaken by faculty?